✥ ✥ ✥

 A PBI should have a name or other designation that helps relevant stakeholders crisply recall what the deliverable encompasses.
 A good PBI captures the stakeholder-facing decisions that the Product Owner has taken, or agreements between the Product Owner and Developers, that they should write down to help them together remember.
 A good PBI has development estimates provided by the Development Team which is to implement it, as well as notes about its contribution to value.

 The PBI is the focal point of Scrum deliverables.
 The lifetime of a Scrum deliverable starts with the Vision, which the Product Owner breaks down into Sprint Goals that correspond to Product Increments.
-The Scrum Team breaks down those Product Increments into PBIs, which are the most granular unit of delivery in Scrum.
-The Product Owner, with support from the rest of the team, brings PBIs to a status of Ready (see Definition of Ready) — clearly specified, profitable, and worthy of development.
+The Scrum Team breaks down those Product Increments into PBIs, which are the most granular unit of delivery in Scrum, working with the Product Owner as required (see Refined Product Backlog).
+The Product Owner, with support from the rest of the team, brings PBIs to a status of Ready (see Definition of Ready) — clearly specified, valuable, and worthy of development.
 The PBIs together drives the implementation of the solution described in the Developers’ work plan, the Sprint Backlog.
 PBIs that achieve the stature of Done are delivery-ready.

 ✥ ✥ ✥

 A PBI is usually one piece of a larger Product Increment, and the focus of the best PBIs is on a product solution that lies in the Product Vision rather than on the requirements behind that contribution to the increment.
 The Scrum Team and the Product Owner discuss the requirements behind each deliverable face-to-face as they together make the backlog Ready.
-The team and other stakeholders can use user stories, story boards, interaction diagrams, user narratives, and whatever tools they choose to shape a Product Backlog Item, but these artifacts in general are not themselves effective PBIs.
+The team and other stakeholders can use user stories, story boards, interaction diagrams, prototypes, user narratives, and whatever tools they choose to shape a Product Backlog Item, but these artifacts in general are not themselves effective PBIs.
 For example, there may be many user stories for a single deliverable, each from a different stakeholder, that expresses the need and motivation of that stakeholder with respect to that deliverable.
 Yet it is the deliverable, and not its facilities, that should stand as the unit of administration, estimation, and delivery in Scrum — and the PBI represents that deliverable.
 The Scrum Team discusses requirement details face-to-face as they build a Refined Product Backlog and as they prepare for the Sprint at hand in Sprint Planning.
 So a good PBI represents a set of requirements rather than being a mechanism to communicate requirements.
+A good PBI memorializes one or more rich interactions between and among the Developers and the Product Owner, rather than itself being the vehicle by which the Developers learn requirements.
 That said, the PBI can serve as a home for details about scenarios, properties of size or weight or speed or time, that the team might forget: Development decisions have more detail than a group of people can retain in their heads for two weeks.
 And though a good Product Backlog Item lives in the solution space rather than in the problem space, it falls short of specifying how to implement and deploy the solution.
 That is up to the Development Team.

 The team should give special attention to PBIs near the top of the Product Backlog, which will soon go into a Production Episode.
 The Product Owner and Developers should discuss these to the point where Development Team members view them as Enabling Specifications.